dtcenter/METplus/docs/Users_Guide/glossary.rst

      :term:`GEN_ENS_PROD_INPUT_TEMPLATE`.
      This number should not include the control member is specified with :term:`GEN_ENS_PROD_CTRL_INPUT_TEMPLATE`.
-     If this number differs from the number of files are found for a given run, then gen_ens_prod will not run for that time.
+     If this number differs from the number of files found for a given run, then gen_ens_prod will not run for that time.